siderolabs/talos/website/content/v1.9/talos-guides/install/cloud-platforms/aws.md

 talosctl health
 ```

-This command will take a few minutes for the nodes to start etcd, reach quarom and start the Kubernetes control plane.
+This command will take a few minutes for the nodes to start etcd, reach quorum and start the Kubernetes control plane.

 You can also watch the performance of a node, via: